Remod-org/Auxide/README.md

 ### Full (Work in progress)

-Full mode intends to enable the same vanilla and staging servers to also use plugins customized for use with Auxide to allow for extended functions such as teleport, item spawning, etc.  This is still a work in progress primarily due to major issues trying to get our code compiler to work in a non-hackish and consistent way.
-Barring that major issue, it has been shown to work, offering several internal hook calls for these plugins to use as with other modding platforms.
+Full mode intends to enable the same vanilla and staging servers to also use plugins customized for use with Auxide to allow for extended functions such as teleport, item spawning, etc.  This is still a work in progress.
+But, the included examples in dll form do actually work.
+For now, we have opted to NOT support C# compilation on the fly.
+This is now working as of 11/11/2022, and we offer several internal hook calls for these plugins to use as with other modding platforms.

 **THIS IS NOT COMPATIBLE WITH ANY EXISTING PLUGIN FOR RUST**, whether used by Oxide, uMod, or Carbon, or derivatives.